fragcolor-xyz/shards/docs/docs/learn/shards/index.md

 Shards has a very visual syntax which makes it intuitive and easy to learn, even for those new to programming.

+It is also designed to be highly performant and promotes the creation of sharable and resuable code.

 --8<-- "includes/license.md"